pika/pika/docs/modules/adapters/index.rst

 Connection Adapters
 ===================
 Pika uses connection adapters to provide a flexible method for adapting pika's core communication to different IOLoop implementations.
-In addition to asynchronous adapters, there is the :class:`BlockingConnection <pika.adapters.blocking_connection.BlockingConnection>` adapter that provides a more idomatic procedural approach to using Pika.
+In addition to asynchronous adapters, there is the :class:`BlockingConnection <pika.adapters.blocking_connection.BlockingConnection>` adapter that provides a more idiomatic procedural approach to using Pika.

 Adapters
 --------